 Welcome to Shoshoni, WY

-Shoshoni hosts the Flywheelers Antique Engine and Tractor Show in June.
+Shoshoni hosts the Flywheelers Antique Engine and Tractor Show every June.
 The Shoshoni City Park offers overnight camping and includes water, fireplaces and restroom facilities.
-Shoshoni motels are modern and reasonable.
-Restaurants, gas stations and convenience stores are available here also.

 202 Idaho Street,

 In the summer of 1904, the Pioneer Townsite Company laid out the plat for Shoshoni.
-Shoshoni is an Indian word, which translates into “little snow”.
+Shoshoni is an Native American word that translates to “little snow”.

 The first business to be erected in the town was the Elkhorn Hotel, built in September 1905.
 In less than a year, the town had become a tent city and had grown in population to approximately 2,000.